Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 As this specification relies on the existing TLS and DTLS specifications, all security considerations for these protocols also apply to the (D)TLS portions of RADIUS/(D)TLS.

 For RADIUS however, many security considerations raised in the RADIUS documents are related to RADIUS encryption and authorization.
-Those issues are largely mitigated when (D)TLS is used as a transport method, since encryption and autorization is achieved on the (D)TLS layer.
+Those issues are largely mitigated when (D)TLS is used as a transport method, since encryption and authorization is achieved on the (D)TLS layer.
 The issues that are not mitigated by this specification are related to the RADIUS packet format and handling, which is unchanged in this specification.

 A few remaining security considerations and notes to administrators deploying RADIUS/(D)TLS are listed below.